"You were DEAD!"

 Anime & Manga

 - Bleach: This happens a lot.
 The problem stems from hollows and shinigami only being confirmed dead by cutting off the head.
 As a result, they can potentially (but not always) survive ridiculous injuries if this step isn't taken.
 More often than not, antagonists and protagonists will not take this last step, causing this trope to kick in.
 Lampshaded in-universe by Zommari who was a firm believer in cutting off heads to avert this trope and Hitsugaya who lectured Luppi on not following through when Luppi assumed he'd killed Hitsugaya.
 Aizen himself wasn't a fan of following through except on three occasions where he really did want his opponents dead and even then, one of his targets still survived (Yamamoto).
+Most of the time it seems that Aizen is just too egotistical to care; he's already proved that these people are no threat by curbstomping them, so what difference does it make if they manage to survive?

 - Frieza in Dragon Ball Z survives an exploding planet after being left for dead by Goku, after which it's RetConned that he survives, and comes back to Earth (with a mechanized body) to exact revenge.
 In the end, however, he is easily killed by a super powerful Kid from the Future.